 In my years as a software engineer I was always drawn to the shiny new things.
 But time and time again I got confronted with code ridden with technical debt.
 If you are working in tech you probably heard of technical debt.
 For product managers it is the sword of Damocles alluding delayed projects and rejected feature requests.
 For engineers it can be a tremendous source of frustration and reason to quit jobs and move on.
-Why is technical debt so widespread and why is it so hard to beat?
+Why is technical debt so widespread and why is it so hard to measure technical debt?

 I have finally come to terms that fighting technical debt is and will be part of my career both from a product management as well as an engineering perspective.
 This article aims to help product managers and technical leads to understand and measure technical debt.
 I will go over the different types of technical debt and common metrics and approaches to measure it.
 I hope I can give you a fresh perspective to look at technical debt, one that considers both engineering and business.